Class Overview / Syllabus (Tech 1)

 Composition Book Requirement: All students are required to obtain a Standard Composition Notebook and maintain it through the duration of the course.
 This notebook will be used for all writing prompts, class brainstorming, notes, and while working on theatrical productions in the MVHS theater.
 It will also be used to log all outside of class time (Practical Hours) worked.
 This book will be evaluated as part of midterm and final grades.

-Outside Participation / Final Project Requirement: Students must meet one of or a combination of two requirements for finals:
+Outside Participation / Final Project Requirement: Students must meet one of the following requirements for finals:

-- Practical Hours Logged: Students can fulfill their final requirements by logging a total of twelve Practical Hours over the course of the entire term, performing tasks such as working as a crew member on an MVHS stage production, or spending time after school contributing in helpful ways to the theater (sweeping, organizing, maintenance, painting, etc.) Students will have the opportunity to sign up to work crew on shows via Apply For a Crew Position .
-Crew will be chosen based on hours already logged, and overall academic performance in all classes.
+- Work a Show: Students can fulfill their final requirement by working as a crew member on an MVHS stage production.
+Students will have the opportunity to sign up to work crew on shows via mvhstech.com.
+Crew will be chosen based on in-class behavior, and academic performance in all classes.

 Homework: Students are not typically assigned homework on a normal basis, outside of the aforementioned Outside Participation / Final Project requirements.
 Students are given ample time in class to complete most if not all assignments.
 Students who find themselves spending excessive extra time at home completing assignments for this course may not be choosing to use their allotted in-class work time efficiently.